chenhsong/OpenProtocol/ts/src/README.md

 ### API Usage

-An global object called `iChen.OpenProtocol` will be available for you to create various Open Protocol&trade; messages.
+A global object named `iChen.OpenProtocol` is available for creating various Open Protocol™ message objects.
 In particular, the `iChen.OpenProtocol.createMessage` function can create different messages based on parameters provided.

-To converse with an iChen&reg; System server, simply:
+To converse with an iChen® Server, simply:

 1. Create a WebSocket connection to the server
 2. Create a `Join` message
-3. Login to the server by sending the `Join` message
+3. Login to the server by sending the `Join` message (in JSON format) through the WebSocket connection
 4. Start listening to reply messages and respond

 See the various example programs for details.